swatchdog-dev/.github/profile/readme.md

 1. The agent detects your design tokens (or you pick a pack).
 2. The agent calls Swatchdog to check the CSS it generated.
 3. Swatchdog returns precise suggestions (e.g., *"Use `radius.sm` (5px) instead of 7px"*).
-4. The agent applies the fixes on a new Git branch for your review.
+4. The agent applies the fixes.
+The loop, and the review, stay yours.

 ---